BrainOnBread/Flux-/Leadership_Roles/LeaderRoles.md

 ### OPPERATIONS
 * Social Media Engagement Team - Facebook, Twitter, Newsletter, YouTube
 * Media: TV, Radio, Newspaper, Magazine, eMag, etc.
-* Community Outreach - Meetup, Parks, Townhalls, Conferences, ect.
+* Community Outreach - Meetup, Parks, Townhalls, Conferences, etc.

 ## CAMPAIGN MANAGMENT COMMITTEE

-The Campaing Managment Committee reports to the Campaign Manager and is responsible for overseeing the Flux QLD Campaign.
+The Campaign Management Committee reports to the Campaign Manager and is responsible for overseeing the Flux QLD Campaign.

-**Campaing Managment Chair, and Campaign Manager: Daryl Killin**
+**Campaign Management Chair, and Campaign Manager: Daryl Killin**

 The Campaign Manager is responsible for relaying all Campaign Information back to the Secretary, Party Agent, and Steering Committee Chair.